 - 1.1 The planning system affects everyone's lives.
 Planning decisions determine where we live, where we work, where we take time out, how we get around, the heritage we protect, and the places where we shop. - 1.2 The Planning and Compulsory Purchase Act (2004) gave significant emphasis to the involvement of communities in planning.
 It established a requirement for each local Council to produce a Statement of Community Involvement (SCI).
 Ealing Council's objective is to strengthen community input to plans and proposals for development of land in the borough. - 1.3 Ealing's SCI was adopted in 2006, and has helped active, meaningful and continued involvement of local communities and stakeholders in planning processes.
 Of course, circumstances, policies and governments change. - 1.4 The SCI therefore needs to be updated from time to time.
-It was updated previously in July 2010 and July 2011.
-This current version has been updated to take account of changes first introduced as a result of the Localism Act which was enacted in November 2011 and includes new references to neighbourhood planning and the Local Plan (which replaced the Local Development Framework or LDF).
-It also provides better clarity where appropriate, corrects a number of typographical errors and repairs links to pages on the Council's web-pages. - 1.5 The purpose of this document, as with the originally adopted Statement of Community Involvement (SCI), is to set out how and when Ealing Council will engage the community and other key organisations and partners: - In the preparation and revision of its policies on land use and development (called the Local Plan) - it establishes whom we will be talking to, and when this will be undertaken. - In the planning application process through pre-application discussions, consideration of planning applications, legal agreements and enforcement of planning decisions, including the role of developers in that process. - 1.6 Ealing's SCI is based on the views of local people.
-It will be reviewed at least annually, in conjunction with the Council's Authorities' Monitoring Report and will be subject to formal procedures for amendment when required. - 1.7 Town Planners in Ealing are of course only one part of Ealing Council, and many people who offer their views to different parts of the Council, are dissatisfied if these views are not properly communicated across Council departments.
-Ealing Council's Planning Policy Team will seek to work in concert with the corporate Research and Consultation Team to achieve the best results, and to make community involvement in Ealing a more efficient and effective process for all concerned. - 1.8 The Localism Act received royal assent on the November 15th 2011.
-It makes a series of proposals to achieve a shift in power away from central government towards local people and includes a reform to make the planning system more democratic and effective.
-The Act introduces the following changes in the involvement of communities to the planning system: - A new right for communities to draw up 'neighbourhood development plans' which will only be adopted if supported by a referendum where the majority of eligible voters support a plan.
-Once adopted these plans form part of the local development plan but
+It was last updated in July 2010, July 2011 and February 2013. - 1.5 This current version has been updated to take account of: - the adoption of key development plan documents in the Local Plan and the superseding of any saved policies from the old Unitary Development Plan; - changes to the neighbourhood notification protocols; - to provide better clarity where appropriate; - · corrects a number of typographical errors; and, - repairs links to pages on the Council's web-pages. - 1.6 The purpose of this document, as with the originally adopted Statement of Community Involvement (SCI), is to set out how and when Ealing Council will engage the community and other key organisations and partners: - In the preparation and revision of its policies on land use and development (called the Local Plan) - it establishes whom we will be talking to, and when this will be undertaken. - In the planning application process through pre-application discussions, consideration of planning applications, legal agreements and enforcement of planning decisions, including the role of developers in that process. - 1.7 Ealing's SCI takes into account the views of local people.
+It will be reviewed at regular intervals, usually in conjunction with the Council's Authorities' Monitoring Report.